 If you frequently wake up sleepier and more irritable than when you went to sleep, and if your partner has complained about your loud, chronic snoring, you may be unknowingly suffering from the condition known as sleep apnea.
 Obstructive sleep apnea occurs when the soft tissues in your mouth collapse during sleep, partially or completely blocking the proper flow of air through the windpipe.

-The symptoms of sleep apnea include…
+Common signs of sleep apnea include:

 - Loud, chronic, disruptive snoring